perwu/MIAS/README.md

 > print(Wilcox.pval) 	<br />

 # Response prediciton using MIAS.IMPRES predictors
-Our analysis also showed that the integration of the MIAS and IMPRES scores also have a better prediction performance than the two individual method (Fig. 6D in the manuscript).
+Our analysis also showed that the integration of the MIAS and <a href="https://www.nature.com/articles/s41591-019-0671-4">IMPRES</a> scores also have a better prediction performance than the two individual method (Fig. 6D in the manuscript).
-We thus used the MIAS and <a href="https://www.nature.com/articles/s41591-019-0671-4">IMPRES </a> scores of the collected 411 melanoma samples as the data fetures to train two predictors of anti-PD1 response using support vector machine (SVM) respectively for pre- and on-treated SKCM patient samples.
+We thus used the MIAS and IMPRES scores of the collected 411 melanoma samples as the data fetures to train two predictors of anti-PD1 response using support vector machine (SVM) respectively for pre- and on-treated SKCM patient samples.
 These two predictors can help people to predict responses of SKCM patient samples using their transcriptomic data.

 Install and load the require R packages
 > library(e1071)  #svm <br />